 Planting & Care

-Pruning: Pruning will help increase your blackberry crop and keep your bushes healthy.
-After a year of growth in the early spring, take a sterile pair of sharp hand pruners and remove the tips of each woody blackberry cane.
+4. Pruning: Pruning will help increase your blackberry crop and keep your bushes healthy.
+After a year of growth, remove the tips of each woody blackberry cane in early spring.
 If they’re shorter than 24 inches long, only remove the tip back to about an inch.
-This will cause the bush to branch out wider and produce more berries.

 |Amount of Order||Shipping Charge|